Artists' Book (handmade)

 Overall size (folded): 4 ½" x 5 "

 AKA: A Prehistoric ABC

-Reportedly, Dale was pleased with the wood engravings she created but was unhappy with its accordion-style binding.
+Reportedly, Dale was pleased with her wood engravings but was unhappy with the accordion-style binding she created.
 A few years later (c.
 1995-96) DeArmond attempted to create a similar book, this time consisting of insects.
-She sought the advice of Artemis BonaDea, her collaborator and co-creator of their artists' book From Long Ago: Crest Hats, Masks and Faces from Alaska's Past, to improve the binding for the insect book.
-She finished all 26 wood engravings and also pulled a few proof prints, but ultimately it was not completed.
-Some of the insect proof prints have surfaced (see picture below) but few other details are known about the project.
+She sought the advice of Artemis BonaDea, her collaborator and co-creator of their artists' book, From Long Ago: Crest Hats, Masks and Faces from Alaska's Past, to improve the binding for the insect book.
+She finished all twenty-six wood engravings and also pulled a few proofs (some of which have surfaced; see below) but ultimately it was not completed.
+Little else is known about this project.

 From the colophon:

 This book was designed, engraved, hand printed on an etching press on Rising Stonehenge paper, assembled and bound in an edition of 8.